San7o/hive-operator/docs/DESIGN.md

 #### Callback

-If present, the opeartor will send json-encoded data to the callback via an HTTP post request.
+If present, the operator will send json-encoded data to the callback via an HTTP post request.

 <a name="hivepolicy-resource-match"></a>